mileweb/docs-content-ecp/docs/portal/applications/retrieving-instances-of-an-application.md

 ![null](</docs/resources/images/applications/applications-instances-map-view.png>)

 4. By default, the map shows all PoPs and all phases.
 Using the **PoP** and **Phase** drop-down lists above the map, you can view a particular PoP and phase.
 The two right buttons next to the drop-down lists reset the filters and refresh the instances shown.
 5. Clicking an Instance displays a popup similar to the following figure with detailed information.
-Clicking the link next to **Instance** displays detailed information about that instance, wuth buttons for viewing metrics, viewing and downloading logs, and running commands inside containers.
+Clicking the link next to **Instance** displays detailed information about that instance, with buttons for viewing metrics, viewing and downloading logs, and running commands inside containers.
 For an example, see the figure under [Viewing Instance Information](<#viewing-instance-information>) below.

 ![null](</docs/resources/images/applications/applications-instances-map-view-detail.png>)